schibsted/spid-tech-docs/resources/articles/sdks/javascript.md

 :body

-**Note: this documentation is for the upcoming version 3.x of the JavaScript SDK.
+**Note: this documentation is for the current version 3.x of the JavaScript SDK.
 The old 2.x version can be found [here](/sdks/javascript-2x/).**

 The JavaScript SDK is different from the other SDKs in that it only provides information about the user's authentication/authorization status.
 It is not a general purpose SDK to make arbitrary requests against the API.
-A [Node SDK](https://github.schibsted.io/spt-identity/spid-sdk-node) is being developed to fill this role for server-side JavaScript.

 To get started implementing this SDK, please visit our [documentation on Github](https://schibsted.github.io/account-sdk-browser)